 Developing new climate data analysis tools to make better decisions

-I have developed novel methods for time-dependent reliability and risk-based design framework accounting for nonstationarity and serial correlation embedded in the stochastic climate-ocean processes.
+I have developed novel methods for time-dependent reliability and risk-based design frameworks accounting for nonstationarity and serial correlation embedded in the stochastic climate-ocean processes.
 I am passionate about importing state-of-the-art data science methodologies to applications in the energy sector and civil infrastructures.
 It is always inspiring for me to meet and mentor enthusiastic students for their exciting research projects.

-If you have any questions about my work, would like to collaborate, or would like a copy of a journal article behind a paywall then feel free to email me: taemin at utexas.edu.
+If you have any questions about my work, would like to collaborate, or would like a copy of a journal article behind a paywall, then feel free to email me: taemin at utexas.edu.

 2022 Ph.D.
 Civil, Architectural and Environmental Engineering, The University of Texas at Austin